aysenuryamaan/face-recognition/README.md

 Face Recognition System using OpenCv and Numpy in Python.

+-Install OpenCv and Numpy.

-Create testImages and trainingImages files. trainingData.yml file will be created automatically once the code is exacuted.
+-Create testImages and trainingImages files.

+-trainingData.yml file will be created automatically once the code is exacuted.